Tuberculosis Awareness for Health Care Workers

 - Biosafety Level Criteria and Requirements for Handling Specimens Suspected of Containing Mycobacterium tuberculosis

-- CDC Recommendations for Containment to Prevent Laboratory Exposure to Extensively Drug-Resistant Tuberculosis
+- Recommendations for Containment to Prevent Laboratory Exposure to Extensively Drug-Resistant Tuberculosis

 - BSL-3 Practices in a BSL-2 Laboratory